 Find out when you will be posting your content.
 There are tools to help you with this process.
 You want to keep your content posted regularly.

-• When and how often should I post content?
+When and how often should I post content?

 Find different businesses and influencers within your niche.
 Look at how often they are posting content and what it looks like.
-You will be able to get an idea on how frequently they post on their platform.
+You will be able to get an idea of how frequently they post on their platform.

 Content Scheduling Software Tools

-*YouTube and WordPress: Have scheduling tools within their platform.
+*YouTube and WordPress have scheduling tools within their platform.

-• Engaging with potential customers
+Engaging with potential customers

 Figure out a sales process for your potential clients.
 Find out how you plan on funneling your followers or viewers to become clients.